What to See in Krakow: Top Places You Should Visit

 Main Square in Krakow or Rynek Glowny

-Rynek Glowny, the largest medieval square in Europe, dazzles with its Renaissance and Baroque architecture.
-It was built in the 13th century and is now on the UNESCO World Heritage list.
-During hot summer days, admire its beauty from summer terraces, while in winter, enjoy the fairy-tale atmosphere by strolling among festive stalls or taking a carriage ride.
-The Christmas markets in Krakow are among the most beautiful in the world.
+Rynek Glowny, Europe's largest medieval square, captivates with its Renaissance and Baroque architecture.
+Built in the 13th century, it's now a UNESCO World Heritage site.
+In summer, enjoy its beauty from the terraces, and in winter, wander among festive stalls or take a carriage ride.
+The Christmas markets here are among the world's finest.

 Historical Market Hall Sukiennice